Nottingham station: Railway platforms

 The railway platforms lie at a lower level than the station entrance and are within a ticket barrier enforced paid area.
 From north to south, the station has two island platforms and a single side platform, with a total of seven numbered platform faces.
 Each platform is linked to the main entrance concourse by stairs and lifts and to the second footbridge by stairs only.

 The northern of the two island platforms has a bi-directionally signalled through platform face on each side, numbered 1 and 3, and an east-facing bay, numbered 2.
-The two through platforms are long enough to accommodate fifteen and fourteen coach trains, whilst the bay can accommodate a four-coach train.
+The two through platforms are long enough to accommodate fifteen and fourteen-coach trains, whilst the bay can accommodate a four-coach train.

-The middle island platform also has bi-directionally signalled through platform faces on each side, numbered 4 and 6, together with a west-facing terminal platform face, numbered 5.
+The middle island platform also is bi-directionally signalled through platform faces on each side, numbered 4 and 6, together with a west-facing terminal platform face, numbered 5.
 Platform 4 can accommodate a five-coach train, platform 5 a seven-coach train and platform 6 a fourteen-coach train.

-Finally the southern side platform is numbered 7 and can accommodate a thirteen-coach train.
+The southern side platform is numbered 7 and can accommodate a thirteen-coach train.
 Sufficient space exists to the south of this platform to add a second platform face, effectively converting this side platform into an island platform, if traffic increases to justify it.

 Tram stop

-The new tram stop is positioned at a higher level than the station entrance and lies at a right angle to the railway platforms.
+The new tram stop is positioned at a higher level than the station entrance and lies at a right angle to, and above, the railway platforms.
 It is designed as a through stop, with two side platforms flanking each side of the double tramway track.
 Like all NET stops, pedestrian access between the platforms is permitted on the level via crossings at each end of the platforms.
 Ticket machines are located on both platforms and the stop lies outside the ticket barrier-enforced paid area of the railway station.

 The tram stop is connected directly to the railway station's main concourse (and the railway platforms) via the new side concourse, with stairs, escalators and lifts bridging the height difference.
 A direct access is also provided to the station's multi-storey car park.
-The former access from Station Street is closed for refurbishment, but will reopen as an additional entrance to the new stop, accessible via a walkway running parallel to the railway tracks.
+The former access from Station Street is also still available, accessible via a walkway running parallel to the railway tracks.

 North of the stop, the tramway tracks pass over Station Street and through the abandoned platforms of the former Station Street stop, before proceeding along the old Great Central Main Line viaduct and eventually joining an on-street section through the centre of Nottingham.
-South of the new stop, the tracks pass over Queen's Road before descending a ramp and rejoining the city's streets at ground level.
+South of the new stop, the tracks pass over Queen's Road before descending a ramp and re-joining the city's streets at ground level.
 The junction between the Clifton and Chilwell branches of the NET system lies just beyond this point.

-Operation
+Services

 National Rail services

-Off-peak services (trains per hour) Monday-Friday as of the December 2021 timetable:
+Monday to Friday off-peak service patterns as of June 2024 in trains per hour (tph) and trains per day (tpd):